Expanding Limits and Inspiring Lifelong Fitness through the Sport of Running

 INDIVIDUALIZED SUPPORT - Get to know the individual and support their needs.

 EQUAL CHALLENGE - Limitations are considered, but not excuses.
 Limits are expandable - if not linear, then in other dimensions.
 Encourage and expect everyone to give their best effort at a level appropriate for them.

 PRESENCE, PERSISTENCE, INTEGRITY

 You get out what you put in.
 SHOWING UP is half the battle!!!

 We believe the following fundamental guiding principles are most important at Verge in order to support our mission and uphold a positive and supportive environment and team culture for all to grow and have an enjoyable experience:

-- PRESENCE - Be present in body and mind: show up CONSISTENTLY; be ON TIME; give your BEST EFFORT on the day.
+PRESENCE - Be present in body and mind: show up CONSISTENTLY; be ON TIME; give your BEST EFFORT on the day.
 And remember that your absence negatively impacts everyone.
 Inconsistent attendance greatly affects what we, as a group, do and the quality of how we do it and what we all get out of it.
-Inconsistent attendance also negates the point of working toward a goal and ensures that you don't reach it.
+Inconsistent attendance also negates the point of working toward a goal.

 * * *